BenScarb/DownloadMagPi/README.md

 Anything that's already in the download folder will be skipped.

 Run it each month to get the latest issue.
 Something for a Cron job :)

+TODO:
+  Remove the need for BeautifulSoup, perhaps switch to using  RegEx Create downloads for the other types of MagPi magazines